-Weekend homework assignment: build upon your casting assignment.
-Create a two or threedimensional emotional response (wrought from your own hands) to each individual character.
-It can be made out of any media (clay, jello, cardboard, chocolate, balsa wood, wire, fabric paper, music? etc. etc. etc.).
+W 09.14: Create and present a three-dimensional emotional response to each individual character, wrought from your own hands.
+It can be made out of any media (clay, jello, cardboard, chocolate, balsa wood, wire, fabric paper, music? etc. etc.).
 This is an emotional, not an intellectual response.
 I don't care what you think about the characters, I want to know how you feel.
+How do the characters transform, if indeed they do?
 It has to be made from your own hands, simply bringing in props is not acceptable.
 Using someone else's artwork is not acceptable.
 Be prepared to defend your instincts.